Education unions consider pay offer but NEU recommends members reject it

 The union, whose members have been involved in recent strike action, said its analysis suggested that between 42% and 58% of schools would have to make cuts next year to afford it.

+The Department for Education said it was “a fair and reasonable offer” which was “a good deal for teachers”.

-The union’s national executive committee decided the offer should be put to members, recommending rejection, in a ballot which closes on Sunday.
+The NEU’s national executive committee decided the offer should be put to members, recommending rejection, in a ballot which closes on Sunday.

 Mary Bousted and Kevin Courtney, joint general secretaries of the NEU, said: “This is an insulting offer from a Government which simply does not value teachers.